apocalyptech/bl3-cli-saveedit/README.md

     bl3-save-edit old.sav new.sav -i items.txt

+Note that by default, the app will not allow Fabricators to be imported into a save, since the player doesn't have a good way to get rid of them.
+You can tell the app to allow importing Fabricators anyway with the `--allow-fabricator` option (which has no use when not used along with `-i`/`--import-items`)

+    bl3-save-edit old.sav new.sav -i items.txt --allow-fabricator

+If the utility can't tell what an item is during import (which may happen if BL3 has been updated but this editor hasn't been updated yet), it will refuse to import the unknown items, unless `--allow-fabricator` is specified, since the unknown item could be a Fabricator.
+Other edits and imports can still happen, however.

 # Importing Raw Protobufs

 If you've saved a savegame in raw protobuf format (using the